kormax/apple-enhanced-contactless-polling/README.md

 According to tests, the grace period duration depends on what pass types are enabled for express mode on the device.
 The grace period duration setting seems to be separate for each NFC technology, with the worst/maximum value taken from enabled pass categories:

-1. ECP (NFC-A/B) + CATHAY (NFC-A):
+1. ECP (NFC-A/B) + GENERIC-A (NFC-A):
    1. (EMV) Payment card: `300` ms;
    2. Transit card: `750` ms.
 2. FeliCa (NFC-F):
    1. Transit card: `750` ms;

-For improved stability and increased polling performance, it is advised to do polling in `250`-`100` ms intervals or less, keeping in mind the field activity duty cycle.
+For improved stability and increased polling performance, it is advised to poll in the `100`-`250` ms range or faster, keeping in mind the field activity duty cycle.

 ## Communication start delay

-Even though NFC polling can be really fast, it still takes some time for a device to analyse polling frames and make a decision on which routing to activate in order to begin communication.
+Even though NFC polling can be really fast, it still takes some time for a device to analyze polling frames and make a decision on which routing to activate in order to begin communication.
-During tests, following delays have been measured:
+During tests, the following delays have been measured:
 1. ECP (NFC-A/B):
-   1. PC + PN532: `100`ms;
+   1. PC + PN532: `100` ms;
    2. Proxmark3: `1031640 / 13560000  * 1000 ~= 76` ms or ~45 polling iterations;
 2. FeliCa (NFC-F):
    1. PC + PN532: `50` ms.
    2. Proxmark3: `547584 / 13560000  * 1000 ~= 40` ms or 3 polling iterations;
-3. CATHAY (NFC-A):
+3. GENERIC-A (NFC-A):
    1. Proxmark3, no delay:`1042912 / 13560000  * 1000 ~= 77` ms or ~150 polling iterations;
    2. Proxmark3, `5` ms delay: `979680 / 13560000  * 1000 ~= 72` ms or ~12 polling iterations;